On Memorial Day, Trump Honors Fallen Soldiers And Himself

 "This is one of the most inappropriate, ignorant and tone-deaf things our Commander-in-Chief could have said on a day like today," tweeted John Kirby, a State Department spokesman during the Obama administration.

-Gen. Martin Dempsey, former Chairman of the Joint Chiefs of Staff under Obama, seemed to chastise Trump in a tweet of his own.
+Retired Army Gen. Martin Dempsey, former Chairman of the Joint Chiefs of Staff under Obama, seemed to chastise Trump in a tweet of his own.

 This day, of all days of the year, should not be about any one of us.
 No matter how prestigious or powerful, no matter how successful we perceive ourselves to be.
 Rather, this day should be about those who gave their lives so that we could live ours in freedom. #MemorialDay— GEN(R) Marty Dempsey (@Martin_Dempsey) May 28, 2018